weaveworks/scope/site/installing.md

 Where,

-* `--service-token=<token>` is the token that you obtained when you signed up.
+* `--service-token=<token>` is the token you obtained after you signed up for Weave Cloud.

 This script downloads and runs a recent Scope docker image from the Docker Hub.
 Scope needs to be installed onto every machine that you want to monitor.
 Once launched, Scope doesn’t require any other configuration and it also doesn’t depend on Weave Net.

 After Scope has been launched, open your web browser to [https://cloud.weave.works](https://cloud.weave.works) and login.
 Click 'View Instance' in the top right-hand corner to see the Scope user interface.

 ###<a name="net-scope"></a> Weave Net and Scope